yellow0125/final/README.md

 #### 12/3/2022 Modify RecipeList & Notification function
 1. implment guidingPage if no recipe in selected locations
-2. set up notification configuration and permission in ios.
+2. set up notification configuration and permission in all platform.

+#### 12/5/2022 Modify syle of Recipe
+1. Componentize the customized hook to reduce redundant codes.
+2. Modify the style of like in Location & myRecipe.
+Like will be red if user liked.
+3. Show the authors name in location & myRecipe.

+####12/7/2022 Upgrade picker in Location Page
+1. Allow user select the recipes with different difficulty.
+2. change the logic of showing recipes: when user deleted all requirements, the page will show all recipes.

 ### Yichao Wu